ich777/docker-terraria-server/README.md

 Update Notice: The Container will check on every start/restart if there is a newer version of the game available and install it if so.

-CONSOLE: To connect to the console open up the terminal on the host machine and type in: 'docker exec -u terraria -ti [Name of your Container] screen -xS Terraria' (without quotes) to exit the screen session press CTRL+A and then CTRL+D or simply close the terminal window in the first place.
+WEB CONSOLE: You can connect to the Minecraft console by opening your browser and go to HOSTIP:9012 (eg: 192.168.1.1:9012) or click on WebUI on the Docker page within Unraid.

 ## Env params